PhilCorcoran/oracle-json/README.md

 nodejs module to call oracle stored procedures using json input and output params.
 Automatically sends HTTP 503 response for stored procedure errors or when the database connection is lost.
-Exits when the database connection is lost ( assumes it will be restarted automatically by `upstart` or some such process) Requires the node `oracle` driver module
+Exits when the database connection is lost ( assumes it will be restarted automatically by `upstart` or some such process) Requires the node `oracle` driver module.

 # Install